auds-hobbies/auds-hobbies.github.io/README.md

         <li> <b>Approach: </b>Engineered new features along with combinining location data from SFO dataset.
 Compared multiple models using algorithms such as ...... to arrive at Random Forest as the optimal    </li>
         <li> <b>Outcomes:</b> Power BI dashboard; a Django web app predictor    </li>
 </ul>
-<p> The python code, pictures, videos, and/or a final report can be seen at the following links:
+<p> The python code, pictures, video (demo), and/or a final report can be seen at the following links:
         <a href="https://github.com/auds-hobbies/p1_heart_risk_predictor" target="_blank"> GitHub</a>,
         <a href="https://www.youtube.com/@auds2000pro/videos" target="_blank"> YouTube</a>,
         <a href="#report" target="_blank"> Report (PowerPoint)</a>